idaholab/Deep-Lynx-MOOSE/README.md

 # MOOSE Adapter

-## Overview of the Deep Lynx MOOSE Adapter
+## Overview of the DeepLynx MOOSE Adapter

-The Deep Lynx MOOSE Adapter connects the Deep Lynx data warehouse with any MOOSE executable.
+The DeepLynx MOOSE Adapter connects the DeepLynx data warehouse with any MOOSE executable.
 A template input file is used to generate a configuration file that specifies the parameters that can be changed in an input file.
-The Adapter receives events from Deep Lynx, verifies the incoming data with a configuration file, and modifies a template input file for the MOOSE executable.
-Returns from the MOOSE run are sent back to  [Deep Lynx](https://github.com/idaholab/Deep-Lynx) for use by other applications.
+The Adapter receives events from DeepLynx, verifies the incoming data with a configuration file, and modifies a template input file for the MOOSE executable.
+Returns from the MOOSE run are sent back to  [DeepLynx](https://github.com/idaholab/Deep-Lynx) for use by other applications.

 ## Template Parser
 The purpose of the `Template Parser` file is to creates a configuration file that specifies...